sathyanarayanab/Spoof-your-MAC/README.md

 - To randomize the MAC and Spoof ` python3 spoofer.py -i [interface] -r `
 - To use MAC from saved profile ` python3 spoofer.py -i [interface] -p [profile_name]`
 ## Note
 This tool works only on Linux in which python has been installed.
 It works both in python2 and python3.
+Open and edit `profiles.csv` and configure as required or create a profile while spoofing the MAC.
 ## Additional info
 I know this is very basic tool yet managed to implement randomizing MAC and profiling MAC and I'm new to coding.
 So I am very open to learn from others.
 Please correct me if I'm wrong or help me to use the variables or functions efficently without any hesitation.
 Happy to learn always :)